MSMortensen/DF_GMH_pipeline/README.md

 # GROUP PIPELINE

 All files necessary to use the pipeline can be downloaded from github.
+The standard text to describe the pipeline can be found in the file `Bioinformatic analysis_default text.docx`

 To do this open Ubuntu and run the following command: